 Security at Nightclubs – Bars:

-Security at Bars and Nightclubs at larger establishments is good – all guests are scanned or patted down –Private security companies do this in many cases, and they are armed.
-At times there might even be two or more depending on the bar size.
+Security at most Bars and Nightclubs at larger establishments is good, and guests are scanned or patted down.
+Private guards do this in many cases, and they are armed, and there might be two or more at a time, depending on the bar sizes.

 Bouncers are on duty – Armed Security and more is done to keep the places relatively peaceful so that clients can enjoy themselves.

-Tourism Police are now also making the rounds to some Bars and Nightclubs, and you will also find police checking various bars for any illegal activities such as drug use.
-Bouncers inside the bars are a no-nonsense kind of guy that quickly stops any situation that disturbs others’ peace.
+Tourism Police are now also making the rounds to some Bars and Nightclubs.
+You will also find police checking various bars for illegal activities such as drug use.
+Bouncers inside the bars are no-nonsense kind of guys that quickly stop any situation that disturbs others’ peace.

 Ganja, as it is called here, can be bought anywhere.
 You can smell it here a lot.
 A recent visitor who used to do pot told me he could feel it just driving along the roads at night.

-There is also the amphetamine Khat, also called Mira or Mairungi in Uganda – stay away from it though it is not illegal to use, it is a stimulant that is chewed in Uganda, Kenya, Somalia, Ethiopia, and elsewhere.
+There is alsVisitingphetamine Khat, also called Mira or Mairungi in Uganda – stay away from it.
+However, it is not illegal to use, and it is a stimulant chewed in Uganda, Kenya, Somalia, Ethiopia, etc.

 A night on the Town for Women visiting Uganda:

-It is usually quite safe.
+It is usually relatively safe.
 A few friendly advances may be made, but a woman in the city is often just fine, but take a Ugandan along to be safe.

-On your night out, you might receive a few marriage proposals – but you can always smile and say no thanks.
-They are mostly semi-serious, and with smiles, all-around is best to have a Ugandan along for the evening or p, much safer for in a group.
+You might receive a few marriage proposals on your night out, but you can always smile and say no thanks.
+They are primarily semi-serious, and with smiles, all-around is best to have a Ugandan along for the evening or p, much safer for in a group.

-Our Advice to you if you are on safari with us, do not spend the night out on the Town the night before your Safari begins, but stay in your hotel, have a good dinner, some drinks, and get the rest that you need before an early start for your safari.
-If you like, take in Kampala at night at the end of your Safari.
+If you are on Safari with us, do not spend the night out on the town the night before your Safari begins.
+But stay in your hotel, have a good dinner and some drinks, and get the rest you need before an early start for your Safari.
+If you like, take Kampala at night at the end of your Safari.

-For our Clients on Safari, we offer to have a vehicle and driver-guide for a night on the town with us.
+For our Clients on Safari, we offer a vehicle and driver-guide for a night on the town with us.
 Let us know.

 Common Sense – never leave home without it and neither leave it in your hotel room – you will enjoy out in the city that never sleeps if you use your common sense.